OpenKnowledgeMaps/headstart-vue/CINTRIBUTING.md

 - Check that the change is fulfilling its purpose and works in all browsers/environments.
 - Check that the change is performing well in all browsers/environments.
 - Check that the change is in line with the design goals of Head Start.
-- Check that the change is within the scope and philosophy of the component.
 - Check that the change has the necessary tests.
 - Check that the change has any necessary documentation.
 - Check that the changes fit our coding style.
-- Check how the PR affects the different stakeholders of Headstart:
+- Check how the PR affects the different stakeholders of Headstart.
-End users
-Developers
-Designers
-Maintainers
-Deployers
-Users of Head Start as a library

 If there is anything you don’t like, leave a comment and ask to change.
 Repeat until everything has been addressed.
 Nit picking: